mlflow/mlflow/README.rst

 Roadmap
 -------
 The current MLflow Roadmap is available at https://github.com/mlflow/mlflow/milestone/3.
-We are seeking contributions to all of our roadmap items with the ``help wanted`` tag.
+We are seeking contributions to all of our roadmap items with the ``help wanted`` label.
 Please see the `Contributing`_ section for more information.

 Community